GOI17/GOI17/README.md

 ### Hi there, I'm José 👋

 I'm a Senior Frontend Engineer with 6+ years of experience building complex, user-focused applications from concept to launch.
-I'm passionate about creating high-quality products that solve real-world problems, especially for the Latin American market.
+I'm passionate about creating high-quality products that solve real-world problems.

 ---